-We want to talk to potential participants and stakeholders from a wide array of fishing communities in and around the Gulf of Mexico, including commercial, charter, and recreational fishermen.
+We want to talk to potential participants from a wide array of fishing communities in and around the Gulf coast, including commercial, charter, and recreational fishermen.
 Anyone at all interested in the use of hotspot communication networks to reduce unwanted catch and improve productivity should consider participating.